 - Remember to correctly use your users’ personal information.
 Subscribers are signing up for your email list.
 Using their information in any other shape or form can look bad and potentially turn your good reputation into an untrustworthy one.
 Always disclose what users are signing up for and don’t take personal information out of context.

 - Always add an opt-out button.
 Have you ever heard of CAN-SPAM legislation?
 This requires anyone producing commercial messages to add an opt-out button to their email, giving recipients the right to unsubscribe whenever they want.
 Don’t let this important detail fall by the wayside.
+Also, use SPF configuration to identify your messages as Non-SPAM messages.

 - Don’t buy email lists.
 Buying an email list is just as bad as buying Instagram followers.
 It can damage your reputation and also make it more difficult to collect real, raw data.
 Take the time to build an organic email list of readers who are interested in learning more about what you have to say.
 This will benefit your brand in the long run.